SMTpip/SMTpip/README.md

 # SMTpip: A Tool for Resolving Dependency Conflicts in Python Projects

-## Overview

-SMTpip is a tool designed to assist developers in resolving dependency conflicts in Python projects.
-This guide provides a comprehensive walkthrough of using SMTpip, including installation instructions, usage scenarios, and practical examples.

 ### Where to Find SMTpip

 SMTpip is open-source and hosted on GitHub.
 You can access and download the tool from the following link: